Deepak Maheshwari: Early life and education

-Born on 28 July 1956 at Ajmer.
+He was born on 28 July 1956 at Ajmer.
 His father Shri Kedar Nath Maheshwari is a (Retd.)
 Deputy Director of Education, Rajasthan and mother Late Smt.
 Saroj Kumari Maheshwari was (Retd.)
 Additional Director of Education, Rajasthan.
-As a student, he was always arduous in academics and was a keen debater throughout his education which made him win various awards.
 After attending Government College, Ajmer in 1975 where he pursued B.Sc.
 (Hons.) in Mathematics, he took admission to Law Faculty in the University of Rajasthan, Jaipur and obtained a first class degree in L.L.B in the year 1978.

 Career

 Justice Maheshwari joined Rajasthan Judicial Service (RJS) in the first attempt in 1980 at the young age of 24.
 Thereafter, he served at various places and positions in the districts of Jaipur, Dholpur, Jodhpur, Bikaner, Sirohi, Bharatpur, Dausa etc. He was promoted to Rajasthan Higher Judicial Service (RHJS) in the year 1999 and thereafter served at Bhilwara, Udaipur, Sikar, Jodhpur and Jaipur during which he also discharged duties in the Special Courts of SC/ST, Women Atrocities etc. and later, assumed the charge of District & Sessions Judge, Jaipur Metropolitan.
 He was assigned some prestigious positions like Registrar (Administration), Registrar (Vigilance), Registrar (Examination) and OSD (Finance & Infrastructure) in the Hon'ble High Court of Judicature for Rajasthan and he also served as Principal Secretary (Law & Legal Affairs Dept.) to the Government of Rajasthan along with additional charges.